 Mastering ChatGPT Markdown Output: Essential Prompts & Tips

-Why ChatGPT Defaults to Markdown Output
+Why ChatGPT Produces Markdown by Default

 - Bullet points for lists